atarashansky/self-assembling-manifold/README.md

 Added a "Show plot history" button.
 Clicking this button opens a new window with an image of a previous plot shown.
 You can scroll hovering over this image to scroll through all previously generated plots.

+## Important Note
+`scatter` and `show_gene_expression` are now outside the SAM class but still in the SAM module.
+To use these functions, they must be imported:
+`from SAM import scatter, show_gene_expression`
+Both functions now take as the first required argument a SAM object:
+`scatter(sam_object)`

 # Update (6/6/2019)

 Added a slider bar at the very bottom: When showing the expression of a particular gene, slide the bottom slider to select cells with expression in that gene greater than the current value of the slider.